SrjAdhikari/DataStructures-And-Algorithms/08_Recursion/Recursion_Level-5/Tower_Of_Hanoi.md

         towerOfHanoi(n - 1, help, src, dest);
     }

-    /*
-    * This function is a wrapper for the Tower of Hanoi solution.
-    * It prints the steps to solve the problem and returns the total number of moves required.
-    *
-    * Parameters:
-    * - n: The number of disks to move
-    * - from: The source rod number
-    * - to: The destination rod number
-    * - aux: The helper rod number
-    *
-    * Returns:
-    * - The total number of moves required to solve the problem, which is (2^n) - 1 */
     long long toh(int n, int from, int to, int aux) {
         // Solve the Tower of Hanoi problem towerOfHanoi(n, from, aux, to);